📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Abstract

 UK bee farmers are striving to produce their own monofloral honeys, with heather honey being the most important.
-Heather honey has rich phytochemical content and is considered comparable to New Zealand's manuka honey in terms of health benefits.
 However, research into the chemical composition and bioactivity of heather honey is sparse.
 In addition, the quality characteristics of heather honey are not well defined, making authentication difficult.
-The main method for botanical origin determination is melissopalinology (pollen counting) which requires high specialisation and is not always reliable[2].

-Another major challenge facing the honey industry worldwide is adulteration.
-Honey was among the top ten foods most at risk of adulteration in a list published by the EU (2013).
-At present, there is no single method for authenticity testing for honey and the majority of the tests are time-consuming and expensive.
+Another major challenge is adulteration.
+At present, there is no single method for authenticity testing for honey and the majority of the tests are time consuming.

 Hypothesis: We hypothesise that intrinsic DNA markers and metabolic fingerprint/biomarkers in honey and floral sources can be paired with artificial intelligence to develop novel methods for simultaneous botanical origin identification and adulteration detection in UK heather honey.